Archulan/Unified-intrinsic-evaluation-framework-for-word-embeddings/README.md

 $ flask run --host=0.0.0.0 --port=5000

 $ # Access the dashboard in browser: http://127.0.0.1:5000/
+$ # Those running virtual machines(e.g: Google cloud platform, AWS), a firewall rule needs to be added.
+Allow TCP for port 5000.
+Then access the dashboard in browser http://(external IP):5000/
 ```

 > Note: To use the app, please access the registration page and create a new user.
 After authentication, the app will unlock the private pages.